milvus-io/community/blog/en/2022-02-07-how-milvus-deletes-streaming-data-in-distributed-cluster.md

 ![Data Node](https://assets.zilliz.com/data_node_2397ad70c3.png "DELETE workflow in data node")

 Since one shard is only assigned with one DML-Channel, extra query nodes added to the cluster will not be able to subscribe to the DML-Channel.
-To ensure that all query nodes can receive the DELETE messages, data nodes filters the DELETE messages from the DML-Channel, and forwards them to Delta-Channel to notify all query nodes of the delete operations.
+To ensure that all query nodes can receive the DELETE messages, data nodes filter the DELETE messages from the DML-Channel, and forward them to Delta-Channel to notify all query nodes of the delete operations.

 ### Query node